fxxrytail/skzcode/content/support/skz-comeback/index.md

 For _Music Show Win_ you need to make sure that you buy albums from stores that counts in **Hanteo** and **Gaon** Chart.
 It's also a big factor in _Award Ceremonies_.

-Here's a list of links where you may pre-order physical albums for "Christmas EveL"
+Here's a list of links where you may pre-order physical albums.

 {{< tweet 1458784353543098375 >}}